What are the Autoimmune Pancreatitis Therapies in Jaipur?

 For patients who relapse or cannot tolerate long-term steroids, immunosuppressive drugs such as azathioprine or mycophenolate may be used.
 Rituximab is considered in refractory or IgG4-related AIP.
 These promote remission maintenance and minimise the need for continued steroid use.

 Autoimmune pancreatitis is an uncommon yet severe condition requiring adequate diagnosis and treatment.
-For people living in Jaipur, early identification, on-time treatment, and effective health planning can help manage the condition and lead a healthier life.
+Early identification, on-time treatment, and effective health planning can help manage the condition and lead a healthier life.

 Disclaimer: